 I would recommend paragliding, hiking up to watch the sunrise at Sarankot, and taking a boat or kayak out on Phewa Lake.
 You can also hike up to the World Peace Pagoda, which has incredible views of the Himalayas.
 Devi Falls is a popular tourist spot too.
 I missed out on visiting the Tibetan refugee camp, but hoping to return at some point and will make a visit then.
 For a bit of luxury, you could stay in Temple Tree Resort and Spa, which is excellent.
-Hope you have an incredible trip! about 4 years agoAnswered by Chloe via WorldNomads.com
+Hope you have an incredible trip! almost 5 years agoAnswered by Chloe via WorldNomads.com

 If you want to stay somewhere with the very best view in the Pokhara Valley, choose Peace Dragon Lodge, just 4 minutes' walk from the World Peace Pagoda.